 The planning authority is responsible for deciding whether an EIA is required for schedule 2 development (an EIA is always required for schedule 1 development).
-This decision must be made on a case by case basis.
+This decision must be made on a case by case basis based on information to be supplied by the developer.